 Remote access to the machines is possible from logger.ceph.widodh.nl

 Logging is done via remote syslog to noisy.ceph.widodh.nl:/var/log/remote/ceph/osd.log

 Those three PG's are in crashed+peering right now, I haven't been able to make anything up from the logs.

-#2 Updated by Sage Weil about 8 years ago
+#2 Updated by Sage Weil over 8 years ago

 - Status changed from New to In Progress